-The City's management of its finances has resulted in a continuing upward trend in general fund equity.
-This trend was interrupted by merger of the City's two public hospitals with a private hospital to form a new private entity in 1996.
-This improved the City's future financial outlook by shielding the City from the likely growth in hospital subsidies that would have been required without the merger.
-(Figure 1) General Fund equities for FY02 through FY04 appear artificially high as compared to prior years due to the required implementation of Governmental Accounting Standards Board (GASB) Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments.
+General Fund equities for FY02 through FY04 appear artificially high as compared to prior years due to the required implementation of Governmental Accounting Standards Board (GASB) Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments.
 GASB No. 34 fundamentally changed the treatment of liabilities and receivables in the General Fund.

-It is expected that the actual results at the close of FY07 will not add significantly to the upward trend in general fund equity that the City has experienced since FY96.
-The City hopes to preserve its policy of maintaining a GAAP Undesignated Fund Balance in the General Fund that is 10% or higher than the current fiscal year's GAAP General Fund Operating Expenditures, while maintaining a Budgetary Undesignated Fund Balance between 5% and 10% of Budgetary Operating Expenses.
+It is expected that the actual results at the close of FY08 will not add significantly to the upward trend in general fund equity that the City has experienced since FY96.
+The City expects to preserve its policy of maintaining a GAAP Undesignated Fund Balance in the General Fund that is 10% or higher than the current fiscal year's GAAP General Fund Operating Expenditures, while maintaining a Budgetary Undesignated Fund Balance between 5% and 10% of Budgetary Operating Expenses (Figure 1).